nepluno/creamystrand/README.md

 All the parameters can be modified offline in the scene description XML files.

+*NOTE*: For running on Windows, please set the *Working Directory* to be the directory containing the assets folder.
+Some examples may read data from the files in this folder.

 USAGE:

    ./StrandSimulatorApp [-l <0-2>] [-d <integer>] [-c <integer>] [-o <integer>] -f <string> [--] [--version] [-h]